kwaldenphd/python-authoring-environments/README.md

 ## Lab Goals & Objectives

-This lab introduces students to the Anaconda environment manager, with a focus on Python IDEs Spyder and JupyterLab.
-Through this lab, students will:
-- Install Anaconda in their local environment
-- Explore the Spyder IDE, including step-wise debugging and the `log` module
-- Explore the Jupyter Lab IDE, with a focus on the notebook authoring environment
-- Compare and contrast Python IDEs
+This lab provides an introduction the additional funtionality of console-based Python IDEs (Spyder) and notebook-based IDEs (Jupyter Lab).

 <table>
  <tr><td>